 Lastly, as you start studying more about the different body systems and doing clinical hours, you can decide which specialties that you are most interested in.
 Being a student nurse is a great time to learn all about the different types of nurses in the hospital you might want to work in!

-Medical Surgical Care, otherwise known as Med/Surg, is the largest nursing specialty in the United States.
-Med/Surg nurses care for adult patients who are acutely ill with a wide variety of medical issues or are recovery from surgery.
+Medical-Surgical Care, otherwise known as Med/Surg, is the largest nursing specialty in the United States.
+Med/Surg nurses care for adult patients who are acutely ill with a wide variety of medical issues or are recovering from surgery.
 Nurses on these units often care for 4-5 patients (or more) depending on acuity.

 Telemetry Unit patients are often more acutely ill and need constant monitoring.
 Patients here are monitored with telemetry monitors that allow nurses to review a patient’s vital signs constantly so they can give more detailed care.
 Often, Med/Surg and Telemetry patients are referred to interchangeably as many Telemetry Units have both types of patients.